In year 11 students have 25 lessons a week, these are allotted as follows:

 • Modern surgery

-• The role of war and science and technology in the development of surgery
+• The role of war, science and technology in the development of surgery

 • Modern public health: the Liberal reforms of the early 20th century